Mary River Mine: Canadian context

 As of 2009, Canada, with 7.9 billion tons of iron ore reserves, had nearly 42% of the global iron ore resources.
 The majority of the iron ore in Canada comes from Nunavut's Mary River Mine and from Schefferville, Quebec, which is in the Labrador Trough.
 In 2017 Canadian iron ore mines produced 49 million tons of iron ore in concentrate pellets and 13.6 million tons of crude steel.
 Of the 13.6 million tons of steel 7 million was exported, and 43.1 million tons of iron ore was exported at a value of $4.6 billion.
 Of the iron ore exported 38.5% of the volume was iron ore pellets with a value of $2.3 billion and 61.5% was iron ore concentrates with a value of $2.3 billion.

-In 2011, the Canadian government, under the premiership of Stephen Harper, fostered Arctic exploration and industrial mining as the "beacon of the future" that would "unlock development possibilities in the North."
+In 2011, the Government of Canada, under the direction of the Conservative majority government of Prime Minister Stephen Harper, fostered Arctic exploration and industrial mining as the "beacon of the future" that would "unlock development possibilities in the North."
 By 2013, "mineral exploration funds" had begun to "dry up" and new development was being scaled back across Northern Canada.
 In their 2013 book Northern Canada : history, politics, and memory, the authors said that Baffinland's "massive Mary River project was the most dramatic example—Baffinland "radically curtailed its investment and development plans, cancelling a proposed railway and port development...and scaling back its project investment to $740 million from an initial projection of $4 billion."

 Iron ore market

-Iron ore is the "most expensive ingredient in steelmaking."
-Because of its abundance worldwide, the iron ore market is volatile and subject to fluctuations.
+The iron ore market is volatile and subject to fluctuations, because it is abundant worldwide.
 The iron ore industry is cyclical.

 In 2008, shipment figures of iron ore "broke historical records at US$6.2G" and mining investment reached US$2G.
 By 2011, China accounted for half of the global production of iron ore, used mainly for steel-making and export.
 By 2011, iron ore mining in Quebec's Labrador Trough was experiencing a comeback—development projects included Arcelor Mittal's Port-Cartier and Fermont and Schefferville.